abinit/abinit/doc/tutorial/eph4zpr.md

 for dense meshes.
 Fortunately, the code is able to MPI-distribute bands hence the memory required for this part will scale as [[nband]] / **np_band**.

-If you are not using the Sternheimer method, it's important to use enough MPI proceeses for the band level in order to decrease the memory requires to allocate the wavefunctions in $\GG$-space as
+If you are not using the Sternheimer method, it's important to use enough MPI processes for the band level in order to decrease the memory required to allocate the wavefunctions in $\GG$-space as

 To recap: